AmitVasantSalunke/Calm_Nginx_Blueprint/README.md

 In order for the Calm server to communicate with the Docker Engine on the Dockerhost, a designated port must be used for the [Docker Engine RESTful API](https://docs.docker.com/engine/reference/api/docker_remote_api/).
 This template configures port 4332 for this purpose, but this can be changed to any port that is available within the Dockerhost.

-*Traffic on ports: 22, 80, and 4332 (or alternative Docker Engine port, if altered), must allow incoming traffic in their security groups* Ports 4332 and 22 must allow traffic only from the IP of the Calm server, while port 80 must allow traffic from all incoming sources.
+*Traffic on ports: 22, 80, and 4332 (or alternative Docker Engine port, if altered), must allow incoming traffic in their security groups*.
+Ports 4332 and 22 must allow traffic only from the IP of the Calm server, while port 80 must allow traffic from all incoming sources.

 ##### Key pair